Skip to main content

 • AIRFLOW_CTX_EXECUTION_DATE — Execution timestamp

 These environment variables are automatically set by Airflow in your task execution context.
-You don’t need to configure anything beyond using synq-dbt as your dbt command wrapper.
+You don’t need to manually configure them — they’re available in the task environment.
+However, when using operators like KubernetesPodOperator, you need to explicitly pass them using Jinja templating as shown in the setup examples below.

 Setup verification